-Thus far, this paper has outlined three important points.
-First, prominent conceptualizations and models of the CE have primarily presented the CE as a circular flow of resources in production, manufacturing and consumer product markets.
-Both the origination (raw material extraction) and termination (material waste/landfill) points of that system are generally portrayed on the periphery, as 'flows to be minimized' in a CE.
-Second, technological and demographic drivers are projected to significantly increase the demand for materials in the near- to medium-term (through at least 2060), across a wide range of metals and minerals required for infrastructure requirements and clean energy technologies.
-Third, increasing the production of secondary materials alone will not be sufficient to meet the projected growth in future material demand, and, as a result, production of both primary and secondary materials will likely need to increase for the foreseeable future.
+- 1. Prominent conceptualizations and models have primarily presented the CE as a circular flow of resources in production, manufacturing and consumer product markets.
+Both the origination (raw material extraction) and termination (material waste/landfill) points of that system are generally portrayed on the periphery, as flows simply 'to be minimized' in a CE. - 2.
+Technological and demographic drivers are projected to significantly increase the demand for materials in the near- to medium-term (through at least 2060), across a wide range of metals and minerals required for infrastructure requirements and clean energy technologies.

+3. Increasing the production of secondary materials alone will not be sufficient to meet the projected growth in future material demand, and, as a result, production of both primary and secondary materials will likely need to increase for the foreseeable future.

-Integrating Resource Extraction and Primary Resource Producers into CE Models: Taken together, these observations suggest we require a model of the CE that adequately considers the role of primary materials and upstream resource extraction sectors in addressing the material requirements inherent to a low carbon, circular economy transition.
+Taken together, these observations suggest we require a model of the CE that adequately considers the role of primary materials and upstream resource extraction sectors in addressing the material requirements inherent to a low-carbon, circular economy transition.
 While there has been considerable focus on identifying policies and national CE roadmaps or pathways to improve the downstream circularity of materials and supporting efficiencies in secondary material production, discussions around the application of CE practices in upstream primary resource sectors have remained - by and large -- sidelined.
-By extending current CE models to include more direct integration of upstream natural resource sectors, including the integration of primary resource producers and regions into circular value chains, the application of circular policies and practices to raw material extraction and processing stages, and the consideration of more direct linkages between emerging innovations in downstream consumer product markets and upstream economic actors, it should be possible to improve our understanding of the nature of primary resource production in an emerging CE, while helping to bridge the predicted secondary material demand gap.
+By extending current CE models to include more direct integration of upstream natural resource sectors, it will be possible to improve our understanding of the nature of primary resource production in an emerging CE, while helping to bridge the predicted secondary material demand gap.
+Such an approach should include: the integration of primary resource producers and regions into circular value chains, the application of circular policies and practices to raw material extraction and processing stages, and the consideration of more direct linkages between emerging innovations in downstream consumer product markets and upstream economic actors.